rendnil/NYC-Subway-Complaint-App/README.md

 To get started, please create an account and start filing complaints against your favorite Subway system.

 For demo purposes, this app uses intellectual property that was created and trademarked by outside sources.
-All rights reserved and retained by the creators of these applications.
+All rights reserved and retained by the creators of these properties.